Exmoor: Wool trade

 The parish of Exmoor Forest was part of the Hundred of Williton and Freemanners.
 During the Middle Ages, sheep farming for the wool trade came to dominate the economy.
 The wool was spun into thread on isolated farms and collected by merchants to be woven, fulled, dyed and finished in thriving towns such as Dunster.
 The land started to be enclosed and from the 17th century onwards larger estates developed, leading to establishment of areas of large regular shaped fields.
 During the 16th and 17th centuries the commons were overstocked with agisted livestock, from farmers outside the immediate area who were charged for the privilege.
 This led to disputes about the number of animals allowed and the enclosure of land.
 In the mid-17th century James Boevey was the warden.
 The house that he built at Simonsbath was the only one in the forest for 150 years.
 When the royal forest was sold off in 1818, John Knight bought the Simonsbath House and the accompanying farm for £50,000.
 He set about converting the royal forest into agricultural land.
 He and his family also built most of the large farms in the central section of the moor as well as 35.4 km of metalled access roads to Simonsbath and a 46.7 km wall around his estate, much of which still survives.

 In the mid-19th century a mine was developed alongside the River Barle.
 The mine was originally called Wheal Maria, then changed to Wheal Eliza.
-It was a copper mine from 1845–54 and then an iron mine until 1857, although the first mining activity on the site may be from 1552.
+It was a copper mine from 1845 to 1854 and then an iron mine until 1857, although the first mining activity on the site may be from 1552.
 At Simonsbath, a restored Victorian water-powered sawmill, which was damaged in the floods of 1992, has now been purchased by the National Park and returned to working order; it is now used to make the footpath signs, gates, stiles and bridges for various sites in the park.